keylaj22/pokemon-api-project/README.md

 ## Usage

-This project can be used to do an interactive pokemon game or to create a pokedex with the names and info of each pokemon.
+This project can be used to do an interactive pokemon game or to create a pokedex with the names and info of each pokemon, and know the weight and height of a pokemon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>